fokalview/VR-Data-V2/README.md

 - Session duration
 - Experience level

-Into outputs such as:
+to outputs like:

 - Comfort score
 - Immersion rating
 - Risk probability

-This is not fully implemented yet, but the diagram guided how I structured the data.
+The diagram guided how I structured the data and how I think about future modeling.

 ---